4 The bootstrap filter

 In order to use SMC methods to fit a hidden-state model, we only need to:

-Crucially, we do not need to evalute the state-space transition distribution, allowing for easy simulation-based inference.
+Crucially, we do not need to evaluate the state-space transition distribution, allowing for easy simulation-based inference.

 Simulation-based inference methods rely on simulations rather than analytical solutions and are very popular in statistical epidemiology.
 In this case, sampling from the state-space transition distribtion is the same as running the “simulator” one-step forward into the future.
 This simulator implies a likelihood even though we never need to find its precise form.